bpafoshizle/home-kube-setup/README.md

 >Interestingly, Nginx service is deployed in LoadBalancer mode, you can observe MetalLB allocates a virtual IP (column EXTERNAL-IP) to Nginx.

+Once I had nginx running, I could not access any services, and I also was getting 404s instead of 503s.
+It turns out it was because I did not define the [ingressClassName](https://kubernetes.io/docs/concepts/services-networking/ingress/#default-ingress-class), which if I'd followed the output suggested Ingress above, it was actually in there, however the [example I've been following](https://greg.jeanmart.me/2020/04/13/self-host-your-media-center-on-kubernetes-wi/) is older and doesn't have it.

 ## Media Components Setup

-For starters, I'm skipping creating the Persistent Volume, since mine will be dynimically provisioned, and I'm modifying the storage class like so: `storageClassName: managed-nfs-storage`.
+For starters, I'm skipping creating the Persistent Volume, since mine will be dynimically provisioned, and I'm modifying the storage class for the PVC like so: `storageClassName: managed-nfs-storage`.

+The entire library of media components could be installed by running the 05-01-deploy-media.sh script in the deploy directory, or they can be installed individually from helm via the scripts below.

+To install transmission-openvpn, run the following from the deploy directory:

+`source ../kube/media/00-install-transmission-openvpn.sh`

+To install jackett, run the following:

+`source ../kube/media/01-install-jackett.sh`

 # One Off Commands
 Command to run test playbook: